winter cycling

 • Get the right fit.
 As with jerseys, insulating fabrics do their jobs better when they are not compressed.
 Gloves that are too tight or that have broken down over time will not be as warm.
 Thick socks crammed into cycling shoes won’t keep your feet warm.

 • Protect your feet from the outside.
 You’re likely using the same cycling shoes in the winter as you did last summer, meaning they fit snugly with thin summer socks.
 There might be room for a thin wool sock, but in very cold conditions you’ll need windproof or insulated shoe covers for added warmth.
+You can get a variety of shoe covers based on temperature and degree of waterproofing.

 • Consider chemical warmers.
 Air-activated hand warmers can provide an additional level of protection from the cold.
 They may be too warm to put directly in contact with your skin, though, so try them between your insole and sock, or between the top of your shoe and a shoe cover.
 Similarly, if using them for your hands, you may need a thin liner glove so you can put the warmer between the liner and the thicker glove.